 Based on the relative resale values we are seeing for EVs versus petrol cars, you are more likely to be better off from the residual balloon payment than a petrol car.
 Whether this situation holds true for the next 3 to 5 years time, it is too early to say.

-How Much Will You Save Versus a Petrol Car?
+How Much Will I Save on a Novated Lease?

 Continuing from the above example, if Johnny was to compare a Tesla Model 3 to a Mazda 3 on a novated lease, the annual net cost would almost be the same - the Model 3 is marginally higher at $1,000 per annum or $3,000 over the three-year lease term.